Close Menu

 What other benefits would there be from legalising cannabis?

-Anyone wanting to use marijuana for medical reasons that are not yet accepted would no longer be breaking the law.
+Anyone wanting to use Medical Marijuana in Missouri for medical reasons that are not yet accepted would no longer be breaking the law.
 Similarly, any recreational user, or someone who wanted to grow marijuana, would no longer be a criminal.

 This would also mean, no one would have to buy on the streets.
 Thus avoiding a potentially dangerous or unsafe situation.
 The crime rate in the UK would instantly drop as far as cannabis arrests were concerned.